Aerial Nurse Corps of America

 The Aerial Nurse Corps of America abbreviated to ANCOA is regarded as the initiation of the Air Ambulance.

 History

 The Beginning of the Air Ambulance

 Before 1936, professional air transportation of critically ill patients did not exist in the United States.
 Medical air transport began sporadically during World War I, but they placed the wounded behind the pilot's area with no one to attend to them.
-After the WWI, civilian pilots occasionally flew a patient when urgently needed but they were still unaccompanied by trained medical personnel—the pilot flew the plane with the patient alone on the floor in the back with no one to render care.
+After WWI, civilian pilots occasionally flew a patient when urgently needed but they were still unaccompanied by trained medical personnel—the pilot flew the plane with the patient alone on the floor in the back with no one to render care.